joaquim-verges/Helium/README.md

 }
 ```

-note that `loadData()` is annotated with a `OnLifecycleEvent` annotation, which can be used to schedule method calls when a certain lifecycle event happens.
+note that `loadData()` is annotated with a `@OnLifecycleEvent` annotation, which can be used to schedule method calls when a certain lifecycle event happens.
+This is not required but is very useful in the Android world.

 A typical ViewDelegate looks like this: